Giving To Charities—Know the Facts, Avoid the Scams, and Other Tips on Charitable Giving

-For many donors, the most difficult aspect of choosing a charity to support is ensuring that the organization will use the donation as the donor intends, to further its charitable mission and not for some other purpose.
-This publication is designed to provide you with information and tips to make sure that, when you make a charitable donation, your contribution is being used as you intended and that you are able to recognize and avoid questionable charitable organizations.
+For many donors, the most difficult aspect of choosing a charity to support is ensuring that the organization will use the donation as the donor intends—to further its charitable mission—and not for some other purpose.
+This publication is designed to provide you with information and tips to make sure that, when you make a charitable donation, your contribution is being used as you intended and that you are able to recognize and avoid questionable charities.

 Know the Facts

-Before making a donation, find out what the charity will do with your gift.
+Before donating, find out what the charity will do with your contribution.
 This information can be found by reviewing the charity’s registration information, asking the charity about the types of programs your contribution will support, and asking about how a donation will be used.

 How do I research a charity?